 I am a fourth year medical student, and I am the treasurer of MOMs this year.
 I think that the message of MOMs is very worthwhile, and I’ve loved volunteering with MOMs over the last year.
 When applying for medicine I felt very out of my depth and that I was hearing about opportunities too late.
 I feel passionately that amazing, aspiring doctors shouldn’t miss out on studying medicine due to a lack of information about the application process.
 I love how MOMs helps to break down that barrier, to help make sure everyone has an equal chance.

 Assistant Project Leader

-I am a third year medical student and have been volunteering with MOMs for the last two years.
+I am a fourth year medical student and have been volunteering with MOMs for the last three years.
 I love volunteering with MOMs as I enjoy working with sixth formers to build their confidence and show them what studying Medicine is like.
 I believe that everyone should have an equal opportunity to study medicine and so I look forward to continuing to help out with society, as one of the volunteer managers.
 My role is to organise volunteers to help out at the events.

 I'm an intercalating student between 4th and 5th year.
 I have been part of MOMs for most of my degree and am really excited to now be part of the committee.
 I love volunteering with sixth formers to help them get into medicine and give them an understanding of what it is like.
 Everyone should have an equal opportunities and this is why I enjoy the work we do!
 I had support and advice from previous medical students and found it invaluable and want to do the same for others.
 I'll be running the simulated sessions.